 Hartley Historic Site

-Step into this historic inland settlement among the sandstone buildings of Hartley Historic Site, on the western edge of the Blue Mountains.
-Stay in the newly renovated historic cottages.
-The village also offers a gallery, cafe and tours.
+Step into this historic settlement among the sandstone buildings of Hartley Historic Site, on the western edge of the Blue Mountains near Lithgow.
+Stay in the renovated historic cottages, take a short walk, visit Talisman gallery, enjoy a tour, or hire St Bernards Church for a wedding.

 Read more about Hartley Historic Site

 In recognition of Hartley’s heritage significance, an exciting revitalisation plan is being developed, with improved facilities and new exhibition spaces.
-There are already a number of fascinating tours and events held at Hartley, so call ahead to get involved.
+There are already a number of fascinating tours and events held at Hartley, so call ahead to make a booking.

 Highlights in this park